RAKWireless/rakwireless-docs/docs/Product-Categories/WisLink/RAK2247/Quickstart/README.md

  If you added the additional lines in step 5 it will execute every time on boot.
 :::

 10. To check if it is working, run `sudo systemctl start ttn-gateway.service` to start the service and check its status `service ttn-gateway status`.
-You should see something like the box bellow.
+You should see something like the box below.
 Be aware that it may take some minutes to see your gateway as connected in TTN's console.
 ```sh
 pi@raspberrypi:~ $ service ttn-gateway status
 ● ttn-gateway.service - The Things Network Gateway